 At the beginning of our relationship, we realised that the Chamber’s data publishing requirements, had outgrown those on their previous site.
 This change was influenced largely by the new communications policy, in particular with regards a shift towards greater transparency plus the need to give more streamlined communication controls to the management team.

-Two choices were made at the beginning which in retrospect proved to be very successful.
-The first was a technology choice: Wagtail - the elegant new CMS built on Django.
+Two choices were made at the beginning, the first was a technology choice: Wagtail - an elegant OpenSource CMS built on Django.
 The second was methodology: the Chamber team agreed to let Omni run the project using purely Agile techniques.

 Wagtail itself was very well received by the Chamber staff - in particular its ease of use and friendly editing experience.
 From a training perspective, too, it excelled - it was simply easier for the Chamber project team to learn and then train the wider communications staff than any other system they had used previously.